Tuesday, December 15, 2009

-Ever since she came to us Jasmine suffered with bad poop and diarrhea.
-We were at the vets at least once a month for a long time.
+We were at the vet's at least once a month for a long time.
 After many stool samples and a number of antibiotic treatments we still had gotten nowhere.
-The conclusion was that she had sensitive digestive tract and that's just the way it is.
+We were told that Jasmine simply had sensitive digestive tract and that's just the way it was.
 She was put on veterinary diet food.
 We did feed it to her, though it wasn't making a difference.

-It turned out that vets who have actually done this procedure were hard to come by--it is still quite new approach.
+It turned out that vets who have actually done this procedure were hard to come by--it is still quite a new approach.
 However, we did find a vet within a reasonable distance who was certified for it and was willing to spend the time talking to me about our situation and the therapy.
 In fact, he spent 45 minutes with me on the phone.

-So when we decided we were going to try to go this route, we booked a consultation with him.
 As we brought our girl in, he started looking at her shoulders, at her mouth--it was a knee injury consultation!
 But he's explaining how one thing would have been affected by another, and that he wants to fix the WHOLE dog.
 Wow, we were amazed.

-And we did like our previous vet.
 We thought he was a good vet.
 Maybe he was, and maybe just good sometimes doesn't cut it.
 Our present vet isn't just good, he is amazing, and we are very thankful to have found him.

 To close this post, here is the moral of the story: